 Loading zones are designated for active loading and unloading for a maximum of 15 minutes, unless otherwise posted on Parking Department signage.

 A meter is deemed expired when a meter is not paid while a vehicle is parked at that meter.
 There is no grace period.
-Where available, meters may be paid by coin, CashKey, Day Meter Permit, Departmental Meter Permit, or pay by phone service.
+Where available, meters may be paid by coin, CashKey(while accepted), Day Meter Permit, Departmental Meter Permit, or pay by phone service.
 Other than at red-cased, short-term meters, State of Illinois issued accessible permits with the designation “Meter-Exempt” are exempt from meter payment.

 NO PARKING 2-6AM

 Unless otherwise specified by signage and accompanied by a valid permit as required, vehicles may not park in locations not authorized for parking between the hours of 2:00 a.m. through 6:00 a.m.

 Vehicles are not permitted to park for any amount of time in zones where signage indicates no parking.
 Vehicles will be subject to citation and immediate tow.

 This citation is issued when a vehicle is parked in a publicly designated accessible space, without a valid state issued accessible permit or license plate.
 The citation may also be issued for parking in a disability access aisle designated by hashed yellow lines, or for invalid usage of an accessible permit.